-Nobody ever expects that they will be bitten by a dog.
+Nobody ever expects they will be bitten by a dog.
 However, these incidents happen more often than most people realize.
 Dogs are arguably the most popular pets in the United States, and it is inevitable that injuries will occur.
 At the Law Offices of Howard Craig Kornberg, our dog bite attorneys want to discuss these incidents and the importance of receiving medical care after a bite occurs.
 We have the experience necessary to help dog bite victims recover the compensation they need.

 Every year in this country, there are around 4.7 million dog bites.
 While not all of these incidents require medical care, the US Centers for Disease Control and Prevention (CDC) states that nearly one out of every five dog bite victims requires medical assistance.

 Dogs have very powerful jaws, and their bites can cause serious injuries.
 This can include significant soft tissue damage and lacerations, often leading to disfigurement and a loss of mobility.
 Dogs have also caused broken bones and even amputations, particularly of the fingers.
-Even seemingly minor dog bites can pose serious threats to a victim, including the risk of and infection setting in.
+Even seemingly minor dog bites can pose serious threats to a victim, including the risk of an infection setting in.

 While medical experts say that you can treat some dog bite injuries at home, this should only happen for very superficial wounds.
 For anything other than a minor wound, victims should seek medical care as soon as possible.
 If a dog bite victim is bleeding profusely, call 911 so emergency services can help.